Turnersuchus: Implications for thalattosuchian evolution

 In addition to helping uncover the ancestral morphology of Thalattosuchia, Turnersuchus further aids in filling the ghost lineage leading up to the groups explosive radiation during the late Early Jurassic.
-It pushes the known record of thalattosuchians from the Toarcian back into the Pliensbachian, shortening the period of time between the groups first estimated appearance and the first confirmed fossils.
-However the precise divergence remains uncertain.
-Bayesian analysis based on the two phylogenetic analysis yields vastly different results.
+It pushes the known record of thalattosuchians from the Toarcian back into the Pliensbachian, shortening the period of time between the group's first estimated appearance and the first confirmed fossils.
+However, the precise divergence remains uncertain.
+Bayesian analysis based on the two phylogenetic analysis yield vastly different results.
 Following the interpretation that thalattosuchians are early diverging mesoeucrocodylians, as in the Herrera dataset, the remaining ghost lineage would be relatively short, extending only into the Sinemurian stage of the early Jurassic.
-However if they are indeed a sister group to crocodyliforms, as indicated by the Wilberg dataset, then the origin of Thalattosuchia would be pushed back into the Norian, over 13 million years earlier than indicated by the other analysis.
+However, if they are indeed a sister group to crocodyliforms, as indicated by the Wilberg dataset, then the origin of Thalattosuchia would be pushed back into the Norian, over 13 million years earlier than indicated by the other analysis.
 The maximum ranges (95% highest posterior density) for both analysis would suggest that the group could have originated in the Late Triassic, either during the Norian or the Rhaetian.
-This is broadly confirmed by an in-press paper describing an indetermined teleosauroid from the earliest Jurassic (Hettangian to Sinemurian) of Morocco, which would support the presence of Thalattosuchians prior to the Pliensbachian with a possible origin prior to the beginning of the Jurassic.
+This is broadly confirmed by an in-press paper describing an indeterminate teleosauroid from the earliest Jurassic (Hettangian to Sinemurian) of Morocco, which would support the presence of thalattosuchians prior to the Pliensbachian with a possible origin prior to the beginning of the Jurassic.